Academic Advice & Support

 - Empowering: whatever you seek our help with you will always be in control.
 We will support you to make the most informed decision to get the best possible resolution for you.

 - Non-judgemental: we will advise you on your best way forward, and not judge you on your current circumstances.
-We will always treat you with respect and dignity, in line with Undeb Bangor’s commitment to equality and diversity (might be an idea to link this to a page on the SU website?
-Link to page).
+We will always treat you with respect and dignity, in line with Undeb Bangor’s commitment to equality and diversity.

 - Straightforward: we will be open and honest with you.
 We will work to make our advice easy to understand and our service easy to access.